Q: How do I receive my certificate(s) if I buy directly [without Crypto currency]?

 Q: How is Manus rated?

 A: Our Manus based small pilot site; owned by a small, very motivated clan, and has road access.
 With good primary and secondary forest, food gardens, and a clean water forest stream; an example for others on Manus to join in.
-Many other clans are interested as long term logging concessions bring only destruction and virtually no returns to landowner clans.
+Many other clans are interested as long-term logging concessions bring only destruction and virtually no returns to landowner clans.

 Q: How is New Britain rated?

 A: This large island group still maintains huge in-tact natural forest and marine based areas.
 However, very largescale industrial plantations and on-going commercial logging threaten the survival of these unique Islands.
 We set out to both protect the large tracts of in-tact areas and restore disturbed ecosystems.
 See level rise is a current issue for many low-lying areas, and islets.
+(Not yet on offer for sale).

 Q: How is Wagu Lake rated?

 A: This is truly a high species diversity treasure of enormous proportions.
-Both as a unique, virtually untouched ecosystem, and as natural flood regulation system for the Sepik river system.
+Both as a unique, virtually untouched ecosystem, and as a natural flood regulation system for the Sepik river system.
 Under severe threat of overexploitation and worse, a planned enormous open pit goldmine.
 Ecoshare, together with all clans who have or want to join, will support negotiations to achieve a compensated cancelation of the Frida Gold mine.